Bart-teerba/PintOS/doc/project2.md

 - - `child_load_sema` is to make sure that the logic check of child's load status in parent's `process_execute` happens after loading child thread in `start_process`.
 - - `parent_check_load_sema` is to make sure that parent process can still get child's `load_success` even if child process has a higher priority than parent thread.

-- Aqcuire lock and release lock before and after editing `ref_cnt` to make sure `ref_cnt` can only be edited by one thread at a time.
+- Aqcuire lock and release lock before and after editing and accessing `ref_cnt` to make sure `ref_cnt` can only be edited by one thread at a time.

 <br />